 “Slow sex” improves your overall sexual experience, focusing on overall sexual enjoyment for all parties involved.
 Instead of focusing on an end-point for one individual, it focuses on helping everyone simply have a good time.
-Slow sex allows you to be more present with your partner, improving your overall experience together.
+Slow sex, not to be confused with tantric sex, allows you to be more present with your partner, improving your overall experience together.
 It’s about appreciating the journey and not caring about the destination.

 While the term “slow sex” has its roots in tantric sex, i.e., meditation as a form of orgasms, its mainstream manifestation is now a little more literal.
 As the name suggests, slow sex is all about slowing down the sexual experience, taking things at a gentle and deliberate pace with no rush to reach an endpoint.
 This article explores the concept of slow sex and helps you enjoy sex more.

 Traditionally, sex is seen as a penetrative act wherein the penis enters the vagina.
 This is a heteronormative definition of sex with roots in procreation rather than pleasure — it doesn’t have much space in a modern context that also focuses on pleasure, queer relationships, and female pleasure.
 Slow sex is all about embracing the multitudinous conception of sex by going beyond penetration.

 Slow sex starts when two (or more) individuals enter a collective space for a sexual experience with mutual consent.
 The initiation can be conveyed in looks, explicit statements, foreplay, or sexual contact.
 Basically, slow sex makes the idea of initiating sexual contact moot because the experience flows naturally and gradually.
 It gives everyone involved the time to slow down and explore each other.

 Taking the pressure off immediate penetration also alleviates performance anxiety.